canonic-epicure/JooseX-Namespace-Depended/README.md

 The libraries
 -------------

-The framework can look up the classes in several *libraries*, which are just the directories, containing the source files.
+The framework will look up the classes in several *libraries*, which are just the directories, containing the source files.

 The current list of libraries is stored as an array in: `use.paths` (on NodeJS platform its just an alias of `require.paths`).
 Default value is: